pengsongyou/VP_lab/README.md

 # VP_lab
-This is the repository for Visual Perception course in UdG for the second semester of VIBOT
+This is the repository for Visual Perception course in UdG for the second semester of VIBOT.

+Lab1 - Harris corner detector